-9 "Registered Manager" means a person who is registered under Part 2 of the Act as the manager of a private dental practice.
+&lt;sup>10 "Registered Manager" means a person who is registered under Part 2 of the Act as the manager of a private dental practice.

-10 "Responsible Individual" means an individual who is the director, manager, secretary or other officer of the organisation and is responsible for supervising the management of a private dental practice;
+&lt;sup>11 "Responsible Individual" means an individual who is the director, manager, secretary or other officer of the organisation and is responsible for supervising the management of a private dental practice;

-All of the staff told us they worked well together and this was evidenced by their rapport and their interaction with the patients.
-Staff were aware of the whistleblowing policy and told us that they were confident in raising any issues or concerns about the delivery of care to patients, either directly with the dentist/s or practice manager, or an alternative appropriate body if required.
+Staff told us they worked well together and this was evidenced by their rapport.
+There was a whistleblowing policy in place to support staff in raising any issues or concerns about the delivery of care to patients, either directly with the dentist/s, or an alternative appropriate body if required.

 All the staff were committed to providing a high standard of care for their patients and this was supported by a range of policies and procedures.
-The Statement of Purpose and Patient Information Leaflet contained all the relevant information required by the regulations.
+The statement of purpose and patient information leaflet contained all the relevant information required by the regulations.

-The Registered Manager confirmed that she was aware of her duties regarding notifications, including serious injury to patients and absence or changes to the Registered Manager, which must be sent to HIW11.
+The Registered Manager confirmed that he was aware of his duties regarding notifications, including serious injury to patients and absence or changes to the Registered Manager, which must be sent to HIW.

 All clinical staff were registered to practise with the General Dental Council and had appropriate indemnity insurance cover in place.
-We saw the practice's public liability insurance certificate was displayed in the reception area.
+We saw the practice's public liability insurance certificate was available.